-It does this through miniature models, artefacts and replica parts, showing the materials used, the tools required, and the people who worked on it.
+It does this using miniature models, original artefacts and replica parts, and shows the materials used and the tools required.

-This visual approach, combined with some explanations in English, make it easy for people of all nationalities to grasp the process.
+This visual approach, including some explanations in English, make it easy for people of all nationalities to grasp the process.

-Furthermore, exhibits help you understand the lives of the people who built the bridge, and of what Prague was like during this early medieval period.
+The exhibition also covers the lives of the artisans who worked on the project, and shows what life was like for them in Prague during this early medieval period.

 The museum is located below water level, a few metres along the river from Charles Bridge.
-This is important, for it was at this point where its predecessor, Judith Bridge, the first stone bridge in Prague, crossed the river.
+This is significant, for this is where its predecessor, Judith Bridge, the first stone bridge in Prague, spanned the river.